rithmschool/react_curriculum/Unit-03/01-react_native_setup_and_styling.md

 This property accepts a number and determines the proportion of the available space to occupy.
 For example, if there are two elements, both with a value of `flex: 1`, the two elements will both be given have the space.
 The value of flex doesn't exactly matter, just the proportion.
 So the same behavior would happen if both elements have `flex: 0.5`.
 You can read more about flex in [react native docs](https://facebook.github.io/react-native/docs/layout-props.html#flex)

+#### flexbox

+To get more practice with flexbox, try [flexbox froggy](http://flexboxfroggy.com/).
+Not all of the styles on the site apply to react native (the reverse options don't exist for example), but much of them apply.

 ### Developer Tools In React Native